flight-blender

 1. Create a .env file

-2. Use Docker compose to run Flight Blender server
+2. Use Docker compose to run Argon Server server

 3. Use the importers to submit some flight information